WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 ---
 # Data Quantization

-In order to transfer large amounts of data between networks or even between CPU and GPU techniques called Data Quantization is employed.
+In order to transfer large amounts of data between networks or even between CPU and GPU techniques called Data Quantization are employed.
 By analyzing the data and making careful approximations the data may be compressed into a smaller state.

 In this case I will take a look at a networking scenario where I will reduce the required bandwidth of a networked-physics simulation.